StamusNetworks/scirius/doc/ruleset.rst

 * Edit sources: select which sources of signatures to use in the Ruleset
 * Edit categories: select which categories of signatures to use in the Ruleset
-* Add rule to suppressed list: if a rule is in this list then it will not be part of the generated Ruleset
+* Add rule to disabled list: if a rule is in this list then it will not be part of the generated Ruleset
-* Remove rule from suppressed list: this remove a rule from the previously mentioned list thus re-enabling it in the Ruleset
+* Remove rule from disabled list: this remove a rule from the previously mentioned list thus re-enabling it in the Ruleset

 Edit Sources
 ~~~~~~~~~~~~